charlierobin/list-missing-apple-music-files/README.md

 That’s a long-winded way of saying that the app works perfectly with the 121MB XML file that Music exports on my machine running macOS Catalina, but who knows what happens with any other versions of the app running on other versions of macOS.

-As far as speed goes, on my Mac, the stream version is far faster: 16 seconds versus 49 seconds.
+As far as speed goes, on my Mac, the TextStream version is far faster: 16 seconds versus 49 seconds.
 No real surprises there, I think.

 [Link to pre-built universal binary (Intel and Apple Silicon)](https://dl.dropboxusercontent.com/s/wtczr4yhqq1bv3v/Missing_Music_Files.zip?dl=0)